 Financial Services

-Modernizing a Live Derivatives Trading System at Citi
+Modernizing a High-Risk Derivatives Pricing Platform at Citi

 Services Provided